 Australia has a wealth of truly fantastic mineral bathing experiences.
-In the country “down under” there aren’t active volcanoes since the country doesn’t sit on any tectonic fault lines.
-Therefore, the hot springs aren’t heated with magma’s energy but instead, the water bubbles up from so deep in the earth it is brought to temperature by the earth’s core.
+In the country “Down Under” there aren’t active volcanoes since the country doesn’t sit on any tectonic fault lines.
+Therefore, the hot springs aren’t heated with magma’s energy but instead, the water bubbles up from so deep in the earth it’s brought to temperature by the earth’s core.

-The balmy weather in this country near the equator makes outdoor bathing possible year-round and makes it often a cooler option to take the waters indoors.
-Both options are represented in Australia.
+The balmy weather in this country near the equator makes outdoor bathing possible year-round.
+Both resorts and primitive thermal springs are represented in Australia.
 We’ll take a look at some of the top hot springs in the country below.

 6 States and 2 Territories:

 - SA = South Australia